thehxdev/aptgit/README.md

 ```

 ## Usage

-> [!NOTE]
-> Since this project is a prototype, use it only for testing or in a testing environment.

 > [!WARNING]
 > The packages defined in [gpkgs](gpkgs) directory are only tested on Linux Mint 22 environment (other Linux systems must be OK) but macOS is not tested.